 What happens at the assessment

-A trained care professional will ask you about your current situation, for example what tasks or activities you can do by yourself, with some difficulty, or activities you can’t do at all.
+A trained care professional will ask you about your current situation - for example what tasks or activities you can do by yourself, with some difficulty or not at all.
 The assessment should look at all aspects of your life - emotional, psychological and physical.
 You must be involved throughout, and your views and wishes must be taken into account as well as your needs.

 What the council considers

 The aim of the assessment is to work out whether you can do certain things.
 These are called care outcomes and include your ability to: